OxWearables/ssl-wearables/README.md

 ```bash
 python downstream_task_evaluation.py data=custom_10s report_root=PATH2REPORT evaluation.flip_net_path=PATH2WEIGHT data.data_root=PATH2DATA is_dist=True evaluation=all
 ```
 Change the path of the full model to obtain different results.
+An example `ADL` dataset has already been included in the `data` folder.
+The weight path is the path to the model file in `model_check_point`. `report_root` can be anything where on your machine.

 ## Pre-trained Models
 You can download pretrained models here: